-- Gross potential drilling locations are comprised of 276 locations classified as proved undeveloped, 1,807 locations classified as probable and possible.
+(5) Gross potential drilling locations are comprised of 265 locations classified as proved undeveloped and 1,554 locations classified as probable and possible.
 See "Item 1A.
 Risk Factors" for risks and uncertainties related to developing our potential well locations contained in our proved, probable and possible reserve categories.
-Standardized measure of discounted future net cash flows for the noncontrolling interest in Martica as of December 31, 2021 was \$501 million.
-(5) - (6)

-For the year ended December 31, 2021, our total consolidated capital expenditures were approximately \$749 million, including drilling and completion expenditures of \$627 million, leasehold additions of \$79 million and other capital expenditures of \$43 million.
-Our net capital budget for 2022 is \$740 million to \$775 million.
-Our budget includes: a range of \$675 million to \$700 million for drilling and completion and a range of \$65 million to \$75 million for leasehold expenditures.
-We do not budget for acquisitions.
-During 2022, we plan to complete 60 to 65 net horizontal wells in the Appalachian Basin.
+million for drilling and completion and \$150 million for leasehold expenditures.
+We do not budget for acquisitions other than leasehold acquisitions.
+During 2023, we plan to complete 60 to 65 net horizontal wells in the Appalachian Basin.
 We periodically review our capital expenditures and adjust our budget and its allocation based on liquidity, drilling results, leasehold acquisition opportunities and commodity prices.